 Although most undergraduate degrees allow students the opportunity to choose modules of personal interest, a Master’s degree does this to a much greater extent.
 You will be expected to conduct independent research in order to develop your thoughts and ideas regarding a field that deeply interests you.
-Attending extracurricular activities and meetings, hearing from guest speakers and lecturers, and often benefitting from one-on-one supervision, ensures plenty of opportunities to engage with your subject from multiple angles.
+Attending extracurricular like volunteer programms activities and meetings, hearing from guest speakers and lecturers, and often benefitting from one-on-one supervision, ensures plenty of opportunities to engage with your subject from multiple angles.
 For many students with passionate academic interests, there’s little need to question the value of a Master’s degree; the experience itself provides ample satisfaction.

 If you’re keen to contribute to the world within any field, professionally or academically, you’re going to need to know your subject inside-out — and this starts with a Master’s degree.
 Kylie Rochford, a graduate student at Case Western Reserve University, USA, explains that the desire to become a contributor, not just a learner, was one of her main motivations for continuing in higher education: “Undergraduate study gave me the opportunity to understand existing knowledge in my field.
 Graduate school gives me the opportunity to contribute to that knowledge.”